SwinRoverTeam/srt_wiki/docs/guides/index.md

 Keep commit messages short and if you've made large changes describe them in more detail here in the wiki.

 To send your changes to the github use a push.
-It will look somthing like this
+It will look somthing like this:
 ```sh
 git push origin dev
 ```

-Finally, keep your local repo up to date with everyone else by using a rebase
+Finally, [keep your local repo up to date](https://stefanbauer.me/articles/how-to-keep-your-git-fork-up-to-date) with everyone else by using a rebase.
 ```sh
 git rebase upstream master
 ```